nunezmartelevi/jokesforall-app-mobile-android/README.md

-# Jokes For All - Android App
+# Jokes Machine - Android App

 ## 📝 Description

-Jokes For All is an Android application designed to shows funny jokes.
+Jokes Machine is an app of jokes about programming with a retro console look and an old-school vibe that feels straight out of the ’80s terminal days.
 This project is built using modern Android development practices.

-*(As your project develops, you can add more details about its features and what makes it unique.)*

 ## 🚀 Features